Maryland Name Change: A Complete How-To Guide

 1. Hyphenate both last names

-You may join last names with a hyphen.
-This is a welcome technique for keeping both identities intact.
-Especially since either surname may come first or last.
+Joining your last names with a hyphen is a legal and welcome technique for keeping both identities intact.
+You are free to decide whose surname comes first or last.

 2. Take your spouse's entire last name